kwur/new-kwur-site/_posts/2010-10-18-local-artists-of-the-week-oct-10-16.md

   </p>

   <p>
-    <strong>Tight Pants Syndrome &#8211; Fully Attractive</strong>
+    <strong>Tight Pants Syndrome – Fully Attractive</strong>
   </p>

   <p>
-    I recommend this band if you love the great power pop bands of the 1980&#8217;s like Cheap Trick and the Cars. <a href="http://www.myspace.com/tightpantssyndrome">Tight Pants Syndrome</a> fills this disc with nothing but pop hooks and handclaps.
-TPS features both male and female lead vocals, not to mention their fair share of &#8220;oohs&#8221; and &#8220;ahhs&#8221; from the backing singers.
+    I recommend this band if you love the great power pop bands of the 1980’s like Cheap Trick and the Cars. <a href="http://www.myspace.com/tightpantssyndrome">Tight Pants Syndrome</a> fills this disc with nothing but pop hooks and handclaps.
+TPS features both male and female lead vocals, not to mention their fair share of “oohs” and “ahhs” from the backing singers.
   </p>

   <p>
-    Favorite track: the pure bubblegum of &#8220;I Shop For Sugar&#8221;
+    Favorite track: the pure bubblegum of “I Shop For Sugar”
   </p>

   <div style="height: 1.4em; visibility: hidden;">
   </div>

   <p>
-    <strong>The Fantasy Four &#8211; Getting Fantastic With&#8230;</strong>
+    <strong>The Fantasy Four – Getting Fantastic With…</strong>
   </p>

   <p>
-    Nevermind that <a href="http://www.piratecatradio.com/music-news/album-reviews/fantasy-four-getting-fantastic-with-cd">the Fantasy Four</a> are actually a trio; They play a delightful combination of 60&#8217;s girl pop and jangly punk rock.
+    Nevermind that <a href="http://www.piratecatradio.com/music-news/album-reviews/fantasy-four-getting-fantastic-with-cd">the Fantasy Four</a> are actually a trio; They play a delightful combination of 60’s girl pop and jangly punk rock.
 Messy vocals + loud guitars = lots of fun.
   </p>

   <p>
-    Favorite track: sing-a-long fun on &#8220;Wig-Wam Bam&#8221;
+    Favorite track: sing-a-long fun on “Wig-Wam Bam”
   </p>

   <div style="height: 1.4em; visibility: hidden;">